Vatican working on guidelines to report bishops in abuse cases: sources

 The first after the summit was last month when Francis made it compulsory in law to report the sexual abuse of children within the Vatican and in its diplomatic missions worldwide [uL8N21G3DO].

-Victims of sexual abuse and their advocates have long called for measures to make bishops more accountable and to make it easier to report the alleged role of some in cover-ups, negligence or mismanagement.
+Victims of sexual abuse and their advocates have long called for measures to make bishops more accountable and to make it easier to report the alleged role of some in cover-ups by the church, negligence or mismanagement.

 In its current form, the document is a Motu Proprio, or a personal papal edict.
 Its working title is “Moral Responsibility”, one of the sources said.

 The sources spoke on condition of anonymity because they are not authorized to discuss the matter.
+A Vatican spokesman had no immediate comment.

 The Church’s credibility has been badly tarnished by abuse scandals in Ireland, Chile, Australia, France, the United States, Poland, Germany and elsewhere, in which it has paid billions of dollars in damages to victims and been forced to close parishes.